Coming To Our Senses

 When we do check in with ourselves, we can become overwhelmed with sensations and feelings that seem like they distract us from our work.
 How can we access all that somatic information as a source of non-cognitive intelligence and wisdom?

 What if simply being aware and present, in very specific and focused ways, presented new, easier ways of being in the relational field with less effort?
+What if we could let sensation, light, movement and sound into our work spaces and make them more porous to the natural world?

 One thing I know for sure.
 I've learned from my students that states of bodily dissociation and/or overwhelm, if they become constant over time, can lead to: